 Albert Einstein’s simple explanation of relativity to his secretary.

-Albert Einstein’s childhood
+Albert Einstein’s Childhood

-How does Albert Einstein explain relativity?
+How Did Albert Einstein Explain Relativity?

-When Albert Einstein was 16 in 1895–96, he began to think about objects, space, and time.
+When Albert Einstein was 16 in 1895-96, he began to think about objects, space, and time.
 Based on Newton’s laws and James Clerk Maxwell’s electromagnetism equations, he reached the culmination of his work by releasing the special relativity equations in 1905 and the general relativity equations in 1915.
-He did this not by disagreeing with Newton or Maxwell but by putting their ideas into a bigger picture, like putting together country maps to make a world map.
+He did this not by disagreeing with Newton or Maxwell, but by putting their ideas into a bigger picture, like putting together country maps to make a world map.

 Einstein created a new point of view.
 He argued that mechanical rules, and even all scientific laws in the physical universe, should be the same for all observers, whether they were moving or not.
-In the introduction of his book “Über die spezielle und die allgemeine Relativitätstheorie” (the Special and General Theory of Relativity), intended for general audiences in 1916, Albert Einstein presents a simple but profound discovery.
+In the introduction of his book ‘Über die spezielle und die allgemeine Relativitätstheorie’ (the Special and General Theory of Relativity) intended for general audiences in 1916, Albert Einstein presents a simple but profound discovery.

 Albert Einstein wonders which of these observed trajectories is the “truth”: the straight line or the parabola.
 Both answers are accurate.
 The “truth” in this case is founded on the reference object to which the observer is connected—in geometric words, the coordinate system.
 Is the observer on the train or on the ground?
 Furthermore, unlike in classical physics, there is no absolute reference frame for the cosmos in which velocity can be measured approximately.
 For Newton, this frame of reference was “God,” and for Maxwell, it was “ether.”

-However, if the initial proposition for the immutability of natural laws was true, it should have been true not only for moving objects but also for electricity, magnetism, and light: in 1905, Maxwell’s electromagnetic wave was known to be moving at a steady speed of about 300,000 kilometers (about 186,000 miles) per second in a stationary ether.
+However, if the initial proposition for the immutability of natural laws was true, it should have been true not only for moving objects but also for electricity, magnetism, and light.
+In 1905, Maxwell’s electromagnetic wave was known to be moving at a steady speed of about 300,000 kilometers (about 186,000 miles) per second in a stationary ether.
 This was producing a major issue.
 Einstein was willing to abandon the idea of ether or aether, which had never satisfied him.
-However, the constant speed of light was a different problem.
+However, the constant speed of light was a different problem.”

-Albert Einstein and the limits of light
+Albert Einstein and the Limits of Light

 Albert Einstein had been thinking about what would happen when he chased a beam of light and reached it.
 In 1905, he made the following conclusion: